How to Make Spinach Powder

 Energy Bars or Protein Balls

-Include spinach powder in homemade energy bars, protein balls, or granola bars to pack in more vitamins and minerals.
+Include the powder in homemade energy bars, protein balls, or granola bars to pack in more vitamins and minerals.
 Use about 1-2 teaspoons for most recipes.

 Rice or Grains